SideStore/SideStore-Docs/index.md

 ## Getting Started Guides

-To start with SideStore, it's adviced to create a dedicated burner account.
+To start with SideStore, it's advised to create a dedicated burner account.
 If you have a burner account, you can continue with the Getting Started.
-Advanced users can checkout the various Adv. guides.
+Advanced users can check out the various Adv. guides.
-If you have any questions/problems, check the FAQ before asking your question in the Discord server.
+If you have any questions/problems, check the FAQ before asking your question on the Discord server.

 - [Create a Burner Apple ID Account](guides/create-account)
 - [Getting Started](/guides/install)